"Books can be dangerous. The best ones should be labelled 'This could change your life.'"

 In Dumbing Us Down, former New York State teacher of the year John Taylor Gatto critiques the modern public education system, arguing that it stifles creativity, independence, and genuine learning.
 He contends that compulsory schooling produces obedient workers rather than thoughtful, self-directed individuals, calling for a more human-centered, liberated approach to education.

-This is the book that reinforced why I left the education system and why our kids don’t need to participate in it.
+This is the book that reinforced why I left the education system and why I believe our kids don’t need to participate in it.

 The Call of the Wild + Free